 IF YOU FAIL TO TIMELY FILE YOUR PAPERS, YOU WILL LOSE

 If a tenant fails to file papers correctly and on time, they lose by "default".
 Once this happens, the case is lost and the tenant is prevented from telling their story to the court.
-The lockout eviction follows quickly.
+The lockout eviction then follows.

-There is a procedure we can utilize to stop the lockout and reverse a judgment taken against a tenant due to failure to file papers on time.
+There is a procedure we can use to stop the lockout and reverse a judgment taken against a tenant due to failure to file papers on time.
 This is an emergency service to stop the eviction and cancel the default judgment.
-We utilize this procedure and save many tenants from being quickly evicted.

 DO NOT LOSE YOUR RIGHTS